chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/date/index.md

 Your settings will define how the date picker is displayed.

-In the Template Editor Workspace you'll see a preview
+In the Template Designer Workspace you'll see a preview

 ![screenshot](date7.png)